 Observation is typically narrower in focus than shadowing.
 For example, teams may be focused on the student experience of library services.
-Teams may then conduct an observation session, spread over a few days at different times, to document how students use library services and move through library spaces, the challenges that come up, and how all of this changes at different times of the day.
-It is critical when observing to be as inconspicuous as possible to minimize any discomfort or potential changes to student behavior.
-As such, where individuals observe from and who conducts the observation are important.
+Teams may then conduct an observation session, spread over a few days at different times to document how students use library services, move through library spaces, the challenges that come up, and how all of this changes at different times of the day.
+It is critical when observing to be as inconspicuous as possible to important.
 Students serving on the design team are great at conducting observations in public spaces on campus as they are least likely to stand out.